Homestays

 Phoeu Sopheann: Homestay owner (A)

-Sopheann was born in 1950 here in Cheng village in Banteay Chhmar Commune.
+Sopheann was born in 1950 here in Cheng Village.
 From 1980-1997 he was a teacher, and taught at the Banteay Chhmar primary school.
 Now, he is a rice farmer and owns about 15 hectares of rice fields.
-In 1974, he married Phon Davan and they have raised 5 children – 3 boys and 2 girls.
-In 2007, they decided that to add to their income and to help pay University fees for their son and daughter in Phnom Penh, they would ask to join CBT Banteay Chhmar.
-He would like to become involved in the conservation of cultural assets, ancient artifacts, ancient graves and also become involved in the development of Banteay Chhmar Commune.
+In 1974, he married Khon Davan and they have raised five children – three boys and two girls.
+In 2007, they decided that to add to their income and to help pay university fees for their son and daughter in Phnom Penh, they would ask to join the CBT.
+He would like to become involved in the conservation of cultural assets, ancient artifacts and graves and also become involved in the responsible development of Banteay Chhmar Commune.

-Homestay Details: In Banteay Chhmar Cheng village east of Banteay Chhmar Temple about 50m from the temple moat.
+Homestay Details: Along Road #56A in Cheng Village, east of Banteay Chhmar Temple about 50m from the temple moat.

 • 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, motorcycle, minibus/van and bus